Dashboard-Community-Center/pulse-visualization/README.md

 # pulse-visualization
-This repository contains Pulse visualizations to share on the Dashboard Community Center
+This repository contains Pulse visualizations to share on the [Genesys Dashboard Community Center] (http://community.demo.genesys.com)

 I am often asked by Genesys customers if they can add their own visualization into Pulse and so far we were limited to expose external visualization into a Pulse iframe widget.
 Usually, the user experience is not great and requires the customer to host its own application on different servers.